 If you would prefer a Target gift card to the one you received, take your card to a Target store that participates in Target’s gift card exchange program.

-Generally, a gift card is valid for at least five years from when it was purchased, according to the U.S. Federal Trade Commission.
+Generally, a gift card is valid for at least five years from when it was purchased, according to the National Conference of State Legislatures.
 But inactivity fees can kick in after one year.

 Alternatively, you could use an unwanted gift card to purchase a gift for someone else.